inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 The code written for the EMAP pipeline consists of a number of Java packages denoted by the laptop icon in Figure 2.
 We have used the following technologies and frameworks.

+[//]: # (I personally would probably add a summary of what is all there first before going into detail of each.
+At the moment the transitions happen quite abruptly and I wonder whether someone less familiar with technology would take well to "jumping".
+Something like "The EMAP infrastructure includes, RabbitMQ scheduling, PostGres databases, ... and we'll now proceed to explain these technologies further.")

 RabbitMQ was chosen for channeling messages as it provides robust hardiness against failure, which can be configured to best suit the system.
 We have configured the message streams to be received as batches and processed individually.
 The configuration also allows us to determine whether a message is processed “at least once” or “at most once”.
 Our priority is that we capture all data and so the potential data loss of the “at most once” approach would not be suitable.

+[//]: # (Reading up to this point, I'm still a little unsure why a queuing system is needed in the first place.
+Couldn't I just make records as they appear in one long list? why would a message be processed more than once?)

 Using the "at least once" option is implemented by RabbitMQ by delivering the message to the client, and flagging it.
 It isn't marked as delivered until it is ‘acked’ by the client application, which only happens when processing is